 The Program offers a broad-based experience in orthopaedic sports medicine, ranging from amateur to professional levels.
 Additionally, expertise in the management of common musculoskeletal complaints encountered in an everyday orthopaedic surgery sports medicine practice is obtained.
 There are clinical and didactic conferences as well as Grand Rounds on a weekly basis to provide the basic science and foundation for a sports medicine surgical career.
 These conferences include topics such as orthopaedic and general sports medicine, physical and occupational rehabilitation, advanced imaging, pain management and more.

-Our TRIA Orthopaedic Center facility offers a full array of orthopaedic services.
-This includes sub-specialty orthopaedists, a walk-in clinic, advanced on-site imaging, physical therapy, occupational therapy, an ambulatory surgery center (ASC), and a state-of-the-art BioSkills Lab.
+The TRIA Orthopaedic Center in Bloomington facility offers a full array of orthopedic services.
+This includes sub-specialty orthopedists, a walk-in clinic, advanced on-site imaging, physical therapy, occupational therapy, an ambulatory surgery center (ASC), and a state-of-the-art BioSkills Lab.
 The ASC performs over 6,000 cases per year and the BioSkills Lab offers numerous opportunities for Fellows’ continuing education and exploration of innovative procedures.

 Fellows will work alongside these attending physicians in the clinic, in the operating room and on the field at high school, college, and professional sporting events.
 Kirk J. Aadalen, MD Joel Boyd, MD Jonathan Braman, MD Edward V. Craig, MD Jonathan Cooper, DO Gary Fetzer, MD David Fischer, MD Alicia Harrison, MD Jeffrey Macalena, MD Alan Markman, MD Bradley Nelson, MD Robby Sikka, MD John Steubs, MD Marc Tompkins, MD